Shooting With The Brownie Hawkeye

 Let’s say you are going out tomorrow to shot with your newly cleaned Hawkeye.
 To save time tomorrow, you have loaded the camera tonight.
 So what happens.
 You have the film sitting on exposure #1, all night.
 By the time you take your first image the next day, the film has had several hours with that length of the film off of the spool and starting to curl.
 The result is an image that it more likely to be less than clear across the full negative.
 How best to avoid this?
 Do not load you camera until right before you intend on taking images.
 Try to take the complete roll of film in relatively short order.

 We now come back to winding for each subsequent exposure.
 Do not wind the film for the next exposure until you are ready for that next exposure.
 This means you must not be absent minded.
 If you do you could double expose!
 Why give the film any more time than necessary to begin its natural tendency to curl?

 Also, you notice that there is nothing at the points where the unexposed roll is attached to the camera that prevents the roll of film from continuing to unroll, except for the tension of the metal clips where the roll is secured.
 If you get in a hurry and roll to the next exposure fast, it could very likely cause the unexposed side spool to ever so slightly excessively unroll.
 Again causing the film plain to be less than flat.
-Also be very sure that you do not have a tendency to ever so slightly move the film winding wheel back after a wind to the next exposure.
-This will also cause the film at the time of exposure to not be flat.
+Also be very sure that you do not have a tendency to even slightly move the film winding wheel after a wind to the next exposure.
+This can also cause the film at the time of exposure to not be flat.
 Wind the film slowly and deliberate to each exposure.
 Do not turn the knob back, or allow it to hit anything that might cause the knob to be less than taut.

 Watch for Flare